Profile photo

 I'm a Ph.D. student at MIT CSAIL working with Phillip Isola.

 I'm also a research intern at Sakana AI working with Yujin Tang and David Ha.
-I also collaborate with Ken Stanley.

 My research is supported by the NSF GRFP!